-- A. Contracts Executed Before July 1, 1991.
-Those contracts executed before July 1, 1991, or for which a written bid was submitted before July 1, 1991, are exempt from the 1% tax in all fifteen local option tax counties listed above, if: - 1. a "verified copy" of the contract is mailed to the Department of Revenue by December 31, 1991; and - 2. the Department of Revenue issues an exemption certificate for the contract.
+A. Contracts Executed Before July 1, 1991.
+Those contracts executed before July 1, 1991, or for which a written bid was submitted before July 1, 1991, are exempt from the 1% tax in all nineteen local option tax counties listed above, if:

+1. a "verified copy" of the contract was mailed to the Department of Revenue by December 31, 1991; and

+2. the Department of Revenue has issued an exemption certificate for the contract.